rodrijl/meli-app/README.md

 ## Tecnologies Applied

 This project is based on ReactJS and Redux using Hooks with functional components.
 In the order hand, also Sass, fetch, Immutable.js, ECMAScript, MongoDB, Mongoose, Node.js and Jest has been used.
-BEM methodology has been used for the styles

 ### Run the project